jani-heinikoski/mpm-simulator/README.md

 This is the main code repository for the microprogrammed machine (MPM) simulator application.
 The simulator is based on the abstract MPM introduced in [Johdatus tietojenkäsittelytieteeseen](http://staff.cs.utu.fi/staff/jorma.boberg/Mat/JTKTMoniste_25_06_2012.pdf) by Jorma Boberg, Martti Penttonen, Tapio Salakoski, Jukka Teuhola and other members of University of Turku.

-It has been developed as a part of bachelor's thesis for educational purposes.
-Once finished, a link to the thesis will be published here.
+It has been developed as a part of [bachelor's thesis](https://lutpub.lut.fi/handle/10024/166262) for educational purposes.
 It is used as a teaching tool at Lappeenranta-Lahti University of Technology in Foundations of Computer Science -course.
 ## Tech Stack

 [React](https://reactjs.org/) v. ^18.2.0, [react-bootstrap](https://react-bootstrap.github.io/) v. ^2.5.0, [Node](https://nodejs.org/en/) v. v16.16.0